nabeelsana/Nabeel_NLP_Projects/README.md

 I have provided link to data repository on Kaggle.

 Entire setup is done in Google Colab environment.

+I am thankful to Valerio Velardo , whose cousre " Audio Signal Processing for Machine Learning" has enabled me to understand this area.
+Link to youtube course https://youtu.be/iCwMQJnKk2c?si=-8qpwELUi9IVw3yM